MicrosoftDocs/windows-itpro-docs/windows/configuration/provisioning-packages/how-it-pros-can-use-configuration-service-providers.md

 ## What is a CSP?

-In the client operating system, a CSP is the interface between configuration settings specified in a provisioning document and configuration settings on the device.
+In the client operating system, a CSP is the interface between configuration settings that are specified in a provisioning document and configuration settings that are on the device.
 CSPs are similar to Group Policy client-side extensions in that they provide an interface to read, set, modify, or delete configuration settings for a given feature.
 Typically, these settings map to registry keys, files, or permissions.
 Some of these settings are configurable, and some are read-only.

 Starting with Windows Mobile 5.0, CSPs were used to manage Windows mobile devices.
 On the Windows 10 platform, the management approach for both desktop and mobile devices converges, taking advantage of the same CSPs to configure and manage all devices running Windows 10.